permezel/zwi/README.md

 The `clear` function will remove any cached user/password information from the key-store.

+## worlds

+The `worlds` function will show how many users are signed in currently.

+	zwi worlds --help
+	zwi -v worlds
+	zwi worlds --poll

 # development

 I have been using `anaconda` on `OsX` for development.
 Supposedly, this will install things